YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 63. Whether to enable [ChatImage](https://modrinth.com/mod/chatimage) protocol support.<br>
   If `true`, player who has ChatImage mod installed, can see the image sent by others using ChatImage's CICode format.
 64. Whether to enable [XaeroMap](https://modrinth.com/mod/xaeros-minimap) protocol support.<br>
-  If `true`, player who has Xaero's MiniMap mod or Xaero's WorldMap mod installed, can store players' coordiate points and death points based on server's `protocol-support.xaero-map-server-id` below, to prevent points from been deleted / refreshed if server name or IP address changed.
+  If `true`, player who has Xaero's MiniMap mod or Xaero's WorldMap mod installed, can store players' coordinate points and death points based on server's `protocol-support.xaero-map-server-id` below, to prevent points from been deleted / refreshed if server name or IP address changed.
-65. Numeric id for XaeroMap to indentify the server.
+65. Numeric id for XaeroMap to identify the server.
 This will generate randomly on first start.
 66. Whether to enable [Syncmatica](https://modrinth.com/mod/syncmatica) protocol support.<br>
   If `true`, player who has Syncmatica mod installed, can upload their [Litematica](https://modrinth.com/mod/litematica) schematics files or download shared schematics files from the server.
 Every player with Syncmatica mod installed can access shared schematics uploaded by others.
 67. Whether to enable maximum file size limit for each shared schematics file of Litematica mod.